 Of particular note, 3.8% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 23.6% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.1% of U.S. neighborhoods.
+This is more carless households than NeighborhoodScout found in 96.0% of U.S. neighborhoods.

-Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Native American and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 65.4% of this neighborhood's residents have Native American ancestry.
+In fact, 63.6% of this neighborhood's residents have Native American ancestry and 0.3% have Yugoslav ancestry.

 is also pretty special linguistically.
 Significantly, 36.2% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.9% of the neighborhoods in America.